 It’s easy to do if you have your own personal espresso machine.
 What if you don’t?
 Here’s how Josie did it:

-She filled a large coffee mug with milk (whole milk, not 2 percent or less), heated it in our microwave oven for three minutes, added two spoons of coffee powder, two spoons of sugar and stirred.
+She filled a large coffee mug with milk and heated it in our microwave oven for three minutes.
+Then she added two spoons of coffee powder.
+I don’t think coffee crystals (Folgers) or freeze-dried coffee (Taster’s Choice) will work as well as powder.
+She then added two spoons of sugar and stirred.
 I’m talking about the spoons you eat with, not teaspoons for measuring.
 Boiled milk will work if you don’t like using a microwave oven.

 What you end up is a strong cup of coffee, which is a simple latte.
 If you want to turn it into a cappuccino, add whipped cream to the top.
 If you want to turn it into a mocha, add a spoonful of powdered chocolate.